-- Federal Income Tax Deducting Expenses - May affect deductibility of Code Sec.
-162 trade or business expenses relating to aircraft may trigger hobby loss analysis under Code Sec.
-183. - May extend aircraft depreciation schedule 5 v.
+- May affect deductibility of Code Sec.
+162 trade or business expenses relating to aircraft - may trigger hobby loss analysis if Code Sec.
+183 applicable - May extend aircraft depreciation schedule 5 v.
 7 Yr.
-MACRS/6 v.
+MACRS / 6 v.
 12 Yr.
-ADS. - Risk of Code Sec.
-1245 recapture if depreciation schedule is extended. - Does not solve Code Sec.
-274(e) personal entertainment use deduction limitation issues. - May be useful to avoid Cod Sec.
-469 passive activity issues that arise with the use of an aircraft dry lease. - Federal Air Transportation Excise Taxes - Will apply to payments but may be offset in part by fuel excise tax credits. - State Sales and Use Tax - Payments should not be subject to state sales and use taxes.
+ADS - Risk of Code Sec.
+1245 recapture if depreciation schedule is extended - Does not solve Code Sec.
+274(e) personal entertainment use deduction limitation issues - Can be useful to avoid Code Sec.
+469 passive activity issues that arise with the use of an aircraft dry lease.

+Will apply to payments but may be offset in part by fuel excise tax credits

+→ State sales and use tax

+Payments should not be subject to state sales and use taxes